dh-atlas/white-book/Whitebook.md

 **Improvements**

 * Clearly display the dataset’s version number, as it is currently only mentioned in the attribution.
-* Include a brief description of the dataset's creation process and any tools used in the documentation.
+* Include a brief description of the dataset’s creation process and any tools used in the documentation.
 * Register the dataset in a searchable resource such as OpenAIRE.

 ### **References** {#references-13}